 Jordan is keen to learn about construction.
-He’s been passionately engaged in construction from an early age tuning in and listening to dad Martin – a current Symal Infrastructure plant operator – share about his experiences on work sites.
+He’s been passionately engaged in construction from an early age tuning in and listening to dad Martin – a current Symal plant operator – share about his experiences on work sites.
 But sometimes that’s not enough.
 Jordan plays a game called Construction Simulator where he gets to build high-rise buildings, undertakes subdivisions and makes roads.
 “I played one where I was boxing out a road with 50-tonne excavators and compacting and posting processes along the way.
 I also did a basement and put concrete in and an elevator shaft.
 It’s fun!”

 Jordan has a laser focus and a realistic outlook for his future development and career.
 He’s driven to pursue his construction goals with a clear career plan post-Year 12.
 On his radar is completing a carpentry apprenticeship or gaining skills as part of a crane crew.
 His goal is to become a site foreman but developing his skills with a trade or as an operator and gaining a greater understanding of how a construction site best performs.

-When asked if Jordan would recommend the Spark Workplace Experience Program to other students, he said it’s been an experience that exceeded his initial expectations.
+When asked if he would recommend the Spark Workplace Experience Program to other students, Jordan said it’s been an experience that exceeded his initial expectations.
 “Definitely do it!
 If you want to get into construction, this is the place to be.
 The site exposure was the highlight for me.
 Being exposed to site life showed me the finer details and cemented my decision to be involved in this industry and where I want to launch my career.”